daviebadger/books/restructuredtext/restructuredtext.rst

 rst2pseudoxml.py
 ----------------

-Convert a |RST| to a pseudo-XML document for debugging purposes only (usually to stdout):
+Convert a |RST| document to a pseudo-XML document for debugging purposes only (usually to stdout):

 .. code:: sh